-MODEL LETTER (4) – FROM THE HEADTEACHER OF A PRIMARY,
+MODEL LETTER (4) –

-SECONDARY OR SPECIAL SCHOOL (OR THE TEACHER IN CHARGE OF A

-PRU) NOTIFYING THE PARENT(S) / CARERS OF THE PUPIL’S PERMANENT

-EXCLUSION

-Dear [Parent's Name]
+Dear [Parent/Carer’s Name]

 I regret to inform you of my decision to permanently exclude [Child's Name] with effect from [Date].
-This means that [Child's Name] will not be allowed in school/this PRU unless he/she is reinstated by the governing body/the discipline committee (management committee in case of a PRU) or by an appeal panel.
+This means [Child's Name] will not be allowed in school unless he/she is reinstated by the governing body/the discipline committee (management committee in case of a PRU) or by an appeal panel.

-I realise that this exclusion may well be upsetting for you and your family, but the decision to permanently exclude [Child's Name] has not been taken lightly.
+I realise this exclusion may well be upsetting for you and your family, but the decision to permanently exclude your child has not been taken lightly.
 [Child's Name] has been excluded because [Reason for Exclusion].

 [For pupils of compulsory school age - next 3 paragraphs]

-You have a duty to ensure that your child is not present in a public place in school hours during the first 5 school days of this exclusion, in this case [Specify the precise dates] inclusive unless there is reasonable justification.
+You have a duty to ensure your child is not present in a public place in school hours during the first 5 school days of this exclusion, in this case [Specify the precise dates] inclusive unless there is reasonable justification.
 You could be prosecuted or receive a penalty notice if your child is present in a public place during school hours on those dates.
 It will be for you to show reasonable justification.

-Alternative arrangements for [Child's Name]’s education to continue will be made.
-For the first five school days of the exclusion, we will set work for [Child's Name] and would ask you to ensure this work is completed and returned promptly to school for marking [This may be different if supervised education is being provided earlier than the sixth day].
+Alternative arrangements for your child’s education to continue will be made.
+For the first five school days of the exclusion, we will set work for your child and would ask you to ensure this work is completed and returned promptly to school for marking [This may be different if supervised education is being provided earlier than the sixth day].

 From the sixth school day of the exclusion onwards –

-i.e., from [Specify the date] the Local Authority [Give the name of the Authority] will provide suitable full-time education.
+i.e., from [Specify the date] the London Borough of Hillingdon will provide suitable full-time education.
 You will be notified in writing of day 6 provision by the Local Authority shortly.
+You can contact them directly at: exclusionsupport@hillingdon.gov.uk

 [Where pupil lives in a Local Authority other than the excluding school's Local Authority] I have also today informed [Name of Officer] at [name of local authority] of your child’s exclusion and they will be in touch with you about arrangements for his/her education from the sixth school day of exclusion.
 You can contact them at [give contact details].

-As this is a permanent exclusion the governing body (or management committee in case of a PRU) must meet to review my decision to exclude [child’s name].
+As this is a permanent exclusion the governing body (or management committee in case of a PRU) must meet to review my decision to exclude your child.
 At the review meeting you may make representations to the governing body/PRU management committee if you wish and ask them to reinstate your child in school.
 The governing body/PRU management committee have the power to reinstate your child immediately or from a specified date, or, alternatively, they have the power to uphold the exclusion in which case you may apply for their decision to be reviewed by an Independent Review Panel.
 The latest date on which the governing body/PRU management committee must meet is [Specify the date - the 15th school day after the date on which the governing body/PRU management committee was notified of the exclusion].